 – Charles Correa

-Correa’s plan for the Kendra invokes the original navagraha or nine house mandala directly.
-One of the squares is pivoted to recall the original city plan and also to create the entrance.
-As in the plan of Jaipur city based on the nine square Yantra in which one square is displaced and two central squares combined, in Kendra, the squares are defined by 8m high walls and symbolize the fortification walls of the Jaipur old city.
+Correa’s plan for the Kendra directly invokes the original navagraha or nine-house mandala.
+One of the squares is pivoted to recall the original city plan and create the entrance.
+As in the plan of Jaipur city based on the nine-square Yantra, in which one square is displaced and two central squares combined, in Kendra, 8-meter-high walls define the squares and symbolize the fortification walls of the Jaipur old city.
 The squares correspond to real and imaginary planets, such that each becomes the symbolic representation of the setting.

 The museum experience begins redefining the very act of cultural display.
 As the design conveys, heritage is a matter of accidental encounter and discovery.
 This process relies on the instincts and inclinations of a person moving through space, between the stage set of walls, past recreated incidents, and rituals of art and craft.
 Such a design conception – suggesting perhaps many internal variations – questions the very conventions of museum design and presents a physical rethink of the idea.

-It is easy to accept the inherent arbitrariness of this internal occupation because the external confinement is formed by so reductive, so severe a delineation.
+It is easy to accept the inherent arbitrariness of this internal occupation because such a reductive, severe delineation forms the external confinement.
 Within the nine squares setting is an architecture of wit and whimsy, as singularly playful in its creation as it is specific to the functions demanded of it.
 Enclosed by high parapets, life goes on inside in the numerous demolitions, insertions, or reorganizations.
 But the exterior, irresolute in its material joining – like the old city’s wall – remains undisturbed.
-Like Jaipur, enclosed by high sandstone walls and approached through framing portals, the Jawahar Kala Kendra relives a more contemporary historical destiny.

 Jawahar Kala Kendra Plans